pimutils/khal/doc/source/configspec.rst

 .. object:: default_color

-    Default color for calendars without color - when se to '' it actually disables highlighting for events that should use the default color.
+    Default color for calendars without color - when set to '' it actually disables highlighting for events that should use the default color.

+      :type: color
+      :default:

+.. _highlight_days-multiple:

+.. object:: multiple

+    How to color days with events from multiple calendars - either explicit color or use calendars' colors when set to ''

       :type: color
       :default: